 When my husband and I first thought about adoption, I must admit I had no idea where to begin.
 No one in our family or circle of close friends had been touched by adoption.
 A quick Google search led to a seemingly endless road of possibilities.
 What type of adoption was right for us?
 What could I see our family looking like?
-What age of child was right for us?
+What age of the child was right for us?
 And where and how do we even begin?
+Here’s what we learned in how to start the adoption process.

 Five years and two adoptions later, I have learned much about the adoption process.
 I know the different types of adoption available and we learned how to discern which type of adoption was right for us.
 Ready to learn how to start the adoption process?
 Follow these five steps: